nakshatrasinghh/nakshatrasinghh/README.md

 Some tiny mistakes and we missed our spot in the top 10 just by <1% metric differential :(
 <br>

-Currently, I am diving into the world of React and Flutter by building some cool and unique projects.
+Currently, I am diving into the world of React-Native and Flutter by building some cool and unique projects.
 I am exploring more in UI/UX and product development as well on the side.
 I have done various projects on Computer Vision, Machine Learning and Deep Learning.
 Presently I hold the Master rank at MachineHack and I love to write technical SOTA blogs.
 </br>

-Fun Fact : I love creating UI/UX designs in Flutter!
+Fun Fact : I love creating UI/UX designs in Flutter and React-Native!

 ## My Tech Stack🚀
 #### Machine Learning Stack